orange-cloudfoundry/gobis-middlewares/README.md

 - If user info uri is set username will retrieve from it and be passed through [context username](https://godoc.org/github.com/orange-cloudfoundry/gobis#UserName) to use it in others middlewares
 - Scopes will be loaded as groups and others middlewares will be able to find groups for the current user by using [context groups](https://godoc.org/github.com/orange-cloudfoundry/gobis#Groups)
+- Other middlewares can access to http client with oauth2 context by calling `oauth2.Oauth2Client(req)` where req is `*http.Request` variable

 ### Credits